 (2) The executive committee will have the following tasks:

 (3) The Supervisory Board members representing the shareholders and being members of the presiding committee will form the Supervisory Board’s nomination committee.
 The nomination committee will identify candidates for seats on the Supervisory Board who best match the suitability criteria and who are prepared to take a seat and will propose suitable candidates to the Supervisory Board for the Supervisory Board’s nominations to be submitted to the general meeting.
 The Chairman may seek advice from other members representing the shareholders.
 The nomination committee will work out the targets regarding the composition of the Supervisory Board unless this is done by the entire Supervisory Board.

 (4) The Supervisory Board may assign further tasks and rights to the presiding committee.

 (1) The Supervisory Board will form an audit committee.
 Such audit committee will consist of three members representing the shareholders and three members representing the employees.
 The Chairman will be elected upon proposal by the shareholder representatives.

 (2) In particular, the audit committee will be responsible for the following matters:

-(4) The audit committee will discuss the semi-annual financial reports and any potential quarterly financial reports with the Management Board prior to their publication.
+(4) The audit committee will discuss the semi-annual financial reports and any potential quarterly financial reports with the Executive Board prior to their publication.

-(6) The Audit Committee is authorized to adopt guidelines for the handling of non-audit services provided by the auditor within the TRATON Group.
-The provision of such services not related to the auditing of the financial statements requires the prior approval of the Audit Committee only if and insofar as this decision has not already been stipulated in the aforementioned guidelines.
+(6) The Audit Committee is authorised to adopt guidelines for the handling of non-audit services provided by the auditor within the TRATON Group.
+The provision of such services not related to the auditing of the financial statements requires the prior approval of the Audit Committee only if and in so far as this decision has not already been stipulated in the aforementioned guidelines.